Any questions?

 This specificity allows us to reduce our costs at every stage to make our products accessible to as many people as possible.

-we innovated by making it with just one seam, reducing this product's costs.
+We innovated by making it with just one seam, reducing this product's costs.
 Just one seam is just one manufacturing step, meaning less fabric used, and therefore, a reduction in production and transport costs, which we pass on to our customers in the retail price.

 The environmental display corresponds to the environmental performance of a product and is represented by two complementary data on our textile & footwear products: - the carbon footprint, which allows understanding the impact of each product on climate change.
 It is calculated by measuring all the greenhouse gases (nitrogen, methane, carbon dioxide, etc.) emitted by the product at all stages of its life cycle.
 To simplify the reading of this footprint, we convert these gases and also their impact in Kg equivalent - a grade A, B, C, D, E (A being the best grade).
 It allows to compare products of the same type between them (T-shirt, pants, backpack, etc.).
 For this, the environmental impacts are calculated on 5 criteria: global warming, resource depletion, marine water pollution, fresh water pollution and air pollution.
 These impacts are evaluated over the entire life cycle, and each phase has impacts.